-If deemed necessary, Managing Entities and provider agencies may implement a time-limited transition plan for individuals who are connecting to a case manager or a team that includes case managers during which both the case manager and the care coordinator work with the individual.
-The transition should not exceed 90 days.
-A time-limited transition involving the individual (and family if present) will ensure a warm hand-off and that engagement is established.
+If necessary, Managing Entities and Network Service Providers may implement a time-limited transition plan for individuals in the process of connecting to a case manager or team-based services that includes case managers (excluding Dependency Case Management and medical case management).
+The transition must ensure Care Coordination may not exceed 90 days during which time both a case manager and a care coordinator may provide services to the same individual unless a longer duration is specifically approved by the Department.
+The transition plan shall be designed to ensure a warm hand-off and successful case management engagement.